GapingPixel/GAS-ThirdPerson-Abilities/README.md

 # GAS-ThirdPerson-Abilities
- Example of C++ UE Project, featuring several abilities such as Climbing, Weapons, Sprinting, Inventory, Aiming
+ Example of C++ UE Project, featuring several abilities such as Climbing, Weapons, Sprinting, Inventory, Aiming, Crouching and Jumping
+*The climbing anims are NOT included, but the logic is all in the code.
+Just one thing the sequence for the climbing up is not implemented so that's not working in the playable build.